Mendelssohn Hebrides Overture

 Mozart Piano Concerto No.15 in Bb Major, K450

 Jean-Efflam Bavouzet piano

 The kaleidoscopic artist: the composer, performer, and conductor.
-Mozart, Mendelssohn, and Jörg Widmann all encompass these multiple roles with brilliance and flair.
-In this concert, Aurora showcases these musical extraordinaires from the 18th century to the present day with pianist Jean-Efflam Bavouzet.
+Mozart, Mendelssohn, and Jörg Widmann all exemplify these multiple roles with equal brilliance and flair.
+In this concert, Aurora Orchestra explores the music of these extraordinaires, from the 18th century to the modern day, with pianist Jean-Efflam Bavouzet and clarinetist Timothy Orpen.

-With his signature poise and dynamism, Bavouzet illuminates Mozart’s musical genius in the virtuosic Piano Concerto No. 15, a demanding work radiating with spirit and character.
+From a young age Mozart dazzled audiences with his prodigious talents at the keyboard and in composition.
+With his signature poise and dynamism, pianist Bavouzet illuminates the composer’s musical genius in the virtuosic Piano Concerto No. 15.

 Mozart’s Piano is generously supported by: